• Skip to primary navigation

 Why This Curry Recipe Works in the Instant Pot

-The Instant Pot makes it easy to build flavor without layers of prep.
+The Instant Pot makes it easy to build flavor without layers of prep, using the sauté function to bloom spices in minutes.

 • Chicken cooks in just minutes under pressure